On The Road Again

 Day 22 - Papeete, French Polynesia

-Had to meet our excursion group at 7:45, so we were up early and down to the International Cafe by 7:00 for a breakfast sandwich and coffee.
-Once off the ship we joined hundreds of other passengers boarding tour busses and heading for various parts of Tahiti.
-Our tour took us on a drive along the east coast and then back to Papeete.
+Had to meet our excursion group at 7:45, so we were up early and down to the International Café by 7:00 for breakfast sandwiches and coffee.
+Once off the ship, we joined hundreds of other passengers boarding tour buses and heading to various parts of Tahiti.
+Our tour followed the island's east coast before returning to Papeete.

-Next stop was Point Venus, which has a black sand beach considered to be the most popular on the island.
-I don't know about popular, but I have learned a few things about sand.
-Black sand comes from black volcanic rock broken down by years and years and years of pounding waves.
-In the South Pacific some of the white sand beaches come from fish eating coral and pooping out white sand.
-I know what you are thinking, but it needed to be said.
-Anyway, Point Venus is so named as it was where explorer James Cook brought his astronomer to track the transit of Venus across the sun.
+Our next stop was Point Venus, home to a black sand beach that is considered one of the island's most popular.
+I don't know about the popularity, but I did learn a few things about sand.
+Black sand is created when volcanic rock is slowly broken down by countless years of pounding surf.
+In the South Pacific, some white sand beaches have a much more unusual origin.
+Certain fish eat coral, digest it, and...well...poop out white sand.
+I know what you're thinking, but it needed to be said.

-The Blow Hole didn't live up to it's reputation, blowing out a lot of air but no water.
-The noise was pretty impressive as were the waves crashing nearby.
+The Blow Hole didn't quite live up to its reputation.
+It blasted out plenty of air but very little water.
+Even so, the roar was impressive, as were the waves crashing against the nearby rocks.

-The view from One Tree Hill of Matavai Bay was pretty impressive.
-This is the bay where the Marlon Brando version of Mutiny On The Bounty was filmed and from there we could see our favorite island Moorea 13 miles away.
-It is said that at one time One Tree Hill had one tree.
-Not now though.
-The hill is a sea of green.
+The view from One Tree Hill overlooking Matavai Bay was spectacular.
+This is the bay where the Marlon Brando version of Mutiny on the Bounty was filmed, and from the overlook we could see our favorite island, Moorea, just 13 miles away.
+It's said that One Tree Hill once had e xactly one tree.
+Not anymore.
+Today it's covered in a sea of lush green vegetation.

-A Monument of Captain Bligh and Tomb of Pomare V gave us a chance to leave the bus for a little walk about.
+A stop at the Monument to Captain Bligh and the Tomb of Pomare V gave us a chance to stretch our legs with a short walk before continuing on.

-Once in town I was amazed at how our driver could maneuver the bus in all the traffic.
-Our last stop gave us a walk through of the parliament building and nearby grounds, where the last Tahitian Queen bathed in a large pool now filled with koi.
+Back in Papeete, I was amazed at how skillfully our driver maneuvered the bus through the busy streets.
+Our final stop included a walk through the Parliament Building and its beautiful grounds, where the last Queen of Tahiti once bathed in a large stone pool that is now home to colorful koi.

-Unfortunately it was time to leave South Pacific and board the ship for our journey back to LA.
-We will always remember the beautiful Islands and plan to return .
+Unfortunately, it was time to say goodbye to the South Pacific and return to the ship for our voyage back to Los Angeles.
+We will always remember these beautiful islands and hope to return someday.

 Barb at one of the black sand beaches